pankod/frontend-challenge/README.md

 - Display the first 21 entries.
 - Where the entry has a releaseYear attribute value >= 2010.
 - Sorted by the title attribute value in ascending alphanumeric order.
-- There will be buttons which works correctly to sort by year and alphanumeric order.

 For the “Series” page filter on: